forax/write_your_own_java_framework/mapper/README.md

 record Person(@JSONProperty("birth-day") MonthDay birthday, Address address) { }
 ```

-We can create a `Mapper`, configure it to use a user defined format for instances of the class `MonthDay`
+We can create a `JSONMapper`, configure it to use a user defined format for instances of the class `MonthDay`
 and calls `toJSON()` to get the corresponding JSON text.

 ```java